 In order to reduce the risk of filter perforation, filter migration, filter fractures and other related side effects associated with the placement of IVC filters, the FDA also indicates that IVC filters should be removed as soon as the patient is no longer at risk of pulmonary emulsion (PE) and at a time when it is clinically feasible to do so.

 If you believe you have been a victim of the negligence performed by an IVC filter manufacturer, then you have a limited time to file a lawsuit against the medical device company, the marketers and healthcare providers.
 Time limits vary by state.
-The attorneys at the Bryant Law Center will review the facts of your case and help you determine whether a legal course of action is right for you.
-Call now, (270) 908-0995.
+Contact the Bryant Law Center immediately to arrange a free evaluation of your questions and medical concerns.
+Simply call or fill out the contact us form and someone from our office will be in touch.